HL7/US-Core/input/pagecontent/screening-and-assessments.md

 {:.bg-info}

-#### Assessment Screenings Using Observations
+#### Screening and Assessments Using Observations

-**NEEDS TO BE REWRITTEN ONCE WE FINALIZE PROFilE NAMES** To meets the USCDI v2+ requirements for SDOH Assessments, US Core defines the [US Core Observation Survey Profile] and the [US Core Observation SDOH Assessment Profile].
-The [US Core Observation Survey Profile] is defined to record responses from a survey or a questionnaire for *any* context including SDOH.
-The [US Core Observation SDOH Assessment Profile] is derived from the [US Core Observation Survey Profile] and constrains the category and terminology to SDOH.
-To keep related data together and preserve the survey structure, these profiles can be used to represent multi-question "panels" of responses, individual responses (including multi-select or "check all that apply" responses).
-The figure below illustrates the relationship between the Observation survey "panel" and the individual Observations survey responses.
-Each box represents an Observation using either profile:
+To meet the requirements for USCDI v3 data class Health Status and Assessments, and SDOH Assessments, US Core defines the [US Core Observation Screening and Assessments Profile].

+The [US Core Observation Screening and Assessments Profile] is defined to record responses from a screening or assessments for *any* context including SDOH.
+To keep related data together and preserve the survey structure, the profile can be used to represent multi-question "panels" of responses, individual responses (including multi-select or "check all that apply" responses).
+The figure below illustrates the relationship between the Observation screening and assessments "panel" and the individual screening and assessment Observations.
+Each box represents an Observation:

-{% include img-med.html img="uscore-survey-structure.svg" caption="Relationship Between Survey Response Observations" %}
+{% include img-med.html img="uscore-observation-assessment-structure.svg" caption="Relationship Between Screening and Assessment Observations" %}

 Note that the panels can be nested to create additional groupings of responses.
-See the [US Core Observation Survey Profile] profile page for detailed documentation on how the observations are linked, examples, and search requirements.
+See the [US Core Observation Screening and Assessments Profile] profile page for detailed documentation on how the observations are linked, examples, and search requirements.

-The Observations may be extracted from QuestionnaireResponse.
-The [SDOH Clinical Care] guide define how SDOH data captured in a QuestionnaireResponse can be extracted and used to create or update Observations or other FHIR resources.
-{:.bg-info}

-#### Assessment Screenings Using QuestionnaireResponse
+#### Screening and Assessments Using QuestionnaireResponse - Not Recommended

 For recording and exchanging Assessment Screening tools, US Core 5.0.1 required support for Observation, and recommended support for QuestionnaireResponse.

 Promoting two different ways to exchange a common set of data forces Clients to support both, and complicates future FHIR Write efforts.

-Additional compliexities when both are allowed:
+Additional compliexities when both are used:
 - Who is responsible for transforming from QuestionnaireResponse to Observations if a server only supports Observations?
 - How does a Client query for individual questions if a server only stores in QuestionnaireResponse?
 (FHIR Core design doesn't support individual question query into QuestionnaireResponse)
 - How do we avoid clinical safety issues with clinical information spread across two resources?

-US Core 6.0.0 avoids these compliexities by only requiring Observation support.
+US Core 6.0.0 avoids these compliexities by only requiring [US Core Observation Screening and Assessments Profile] and no longer promotes support for QuestionnaireResponse.

-Remove below...
-Survey instruments may be represented by a Questionnaire including a FHIR Questionnaire.
-A FHIR QuestionnaireResponse captures the responses to the survey and may be stand-alone or may point to the definition of the questions in a questionnaire (typically a FHIR Questionnaire).
-The US Core QuestionnaireResponse Profile which is based on the [Structured Data Capture (SDC) Questionnaire Response Profile] is  used to capture, exchange and persist the response data.
-It represents the response data to the individual questions on the form and is ordered and grouped corresponding to the structure and grouping of the Questionnaire being responded to.
-Although QuestionnaireResponse can be searched using the standard FHIR RESTful API search parameters, individual responses are not directly searchable in QuestionnaireResponse.
-In order to search directly for and individual responses, they must be “parsed” into a searchable form - i.e. to a local FHIR or non-FHIR data store such as a database or FHIR Observations.

-The basic workflow for the creation, discovery and retrieval and data-extraction of FHIR Questionnaire and QuestionnaireResponse is thoroughly documented in the [Structured Data Capture (SDC)] specification.
-{:.bg-info}

-See the [US Core QuestionnaireResponse Profile] profile page for detailed documentation, examples and search requirements.

 #### Searching for SDOH Patient Data

 Below is a simple example of FHIR RESTful search transaction on Observation to access a patient's SDOH assessment data